peteroupc/peteroupc.github.io/colorgen.md

 - how to generate colors with certain properties,
 - color differences,
 - color mixing,
-- color maps, and
+- color maps,
-- how to find the dominant colors of an image.
+- how to find the dominant colors of an image, and
+- colors as spectral functions.

 In general, topics that are specific to a programming language or application-programming interface are out of the scope of this document.
 Moreover, the following topics are beyond this page's scope: